 If you have decided to switch your child from traditional schooling to homeschooling, here are some useful tips to ensure a smooth transition to online learning for your child.
 Enforced homeschooling during the lockdown due to Coronavirus may not have been for everyone; however, there are a large number of people out there who may have been contemplating homeschooling but just weren’t quite sure if they would manage.

 Whilst we recognise that crisis schooling our children during a pandemic is NOT the same as homeschooling in the traditional sense of the word, most of us were forced into the experience.
 And some of you thrived!
 I know many parents who took this as an opportunity to test the waters and have now decided that homeschooling and online learning is a viable option for their family.
 This collaborative guest post gives you 3 ways to ensure a smooth transition to online learning for your child.
+Online Learning has gotten bigger over the last 3 years; check on this online learning statistic to learn more and how this can help you.

 How To Have A Smooth Transition to Online Learning